ValveSoftware/Fossilize/README.md

 #### `export FOSSILIZE_DUMP_PATH=/my/custom/path`

 Custom file path for capturing state.
+The actual path which is written to disk will be `$FOSSILIZE_DUMP_PATH.$hash.$index.foz`.
+This is to allow multiple processes and applications to dump concurrently.

 ### Android